Holidays, Eating and Emotions… Is There a Connection?

 1. Get in touch with your physical body.
 Recognize the true physical feeling of hunger.
 This is very important.
 You need to know what hunger feels like so you can eat when you are hungry and pass up food when you are not.

 2. This is critical - you need to know how you feel about things.
 If you have been an emotional eater for a long time, you have been anesthetizing yourself with food.
 When you do that, it is very easy to get out of touch with your authentic emotions.
 You zone out.
 So the next time something upsets you, check in with yourself.
 Don’t wait until you are at the Thanksgiving dinner table.
 Do you feel angry?
 Hurt?
 Disappointed?
 Lonely?
-When you connect with that feeling you will have a chance to resolve it in a way that doesnt involve food.
+When you connect with that feeling you will have a chance to resolve it in a way that doesn’t involve food.

-Peg_Doyle_Breakfast_Lunch_Dinner3.
-Build some solid self-care techniques into each day.
+3. Build some solid self-care techniques into each day.
 Have breakfast, lunch, and dinner, Get to bed early enough to give you a good night’s sleep.
 Get outdoors and breathe fresh air, if only for a few minutes.
 In doing so, you will feel connected with something more than your worries.

 We all have the potential to be a healthy weight.
 Tapping into the emotional aspects of eating is a sure way to put you on a path to healthy eating.
 When the holidays are over you’ll be glad you did.